UTEP-CS-1/website/staging_labs/5/spec.md

 The exercises break down this problem into smaller subproblems that are more approachable to begin with, which is a good problem solving strategy in general.
 Specifically, the first exercise (Green) will deal with the top right quadrant of the diamond, and the second exercise (Blue) will deal with the top left quadrant.

+Your submission will be scored based upon:
+- The code compiles and runs.
+- Correctly following the instructions and completing the code accordingly.
+- Variables should be given descriptive names.
+Variable names should be written in camel case (all letters lowercase except the first letter of each word besides the first word), whichIsLikeThis.
+- Comments are used to label sections and keep your code organized.

 ## Green

 Green will be the top right quadrant, not including the center column.
 Shown below is this quadrant in size 4: